CPP-Net: Context-aware Polygon Proposal Network for Nucleus Segmentation: Experimental Setup

 \subsection{Evaluation Metrics}

-For DSB2018 and BBBC006, we adopt the same evaluation metric as in \cite{dsb2018} and \cite{stardist}.
+For DSB2018 and BBBC006v1, we adopt the same evaluation metric as in \cite{dsb2018} and \cite{stardist}.
 According to the metric, the average precision (AP) with IoU thresholds ranging from 0.5 to 0.9 with a step size of 0.05 are computed.
-For the PanNuke database, we adopt the Panoptic Quality (PQ) presented in \cite{pannuke} as the evaluation metric.
-PQ has been widely adopted in panoptic segmentation tasks and was introduced into nucleus segmentation in \cite{hovernet}.
+Moreover, we also evaluate the performance of different models with Aggregated Jaccard Index (AJI) \cite{aji} and Panoptic Quality (PQ) \cite{pq}.
+AJI is based on instance-wise IoU between the ground-truth and the prediction.
+It has been widely used to measure the performance of nucleus segmentation methods \cite{kumar, dist, cia-net, hovernet, brp-net, tri-unet}.
+PQ takes both the detection quality and instance-wise segmentation quality into consideration, which has been widely adopted in panoptic segmentation tasks \cite{pq} and was introduced into nucleus segmentation in \cite{hovernet}.
+For the PanNuke database, we also adopt the PQ presented in \cite{pannuke} as the evaluation metric.
 We report the PQs of all 19 tissues.
 Besides, both multi-class PQ (mPQ) and binary PQ (bPQ) are computed for evaluation.
 The mPQ averages the PQ performance on each of the five nucleus categories, while the bPQ directly computes the overall performance on images of all five nucleus categories.